Benton-Michael/mern_2023/assignments/hook-form/hooks.md

 A hook, generally speaking, is just a function (either a built-in or custom) that allows the dev/ you to "hook" in or use a certain piece of React functionality inside of your functional components.

+# UPDATES and Changes

+- the input elements had an incorrect attribute named text, which is not a valid attribute for input element in HTML.
+It has been changed to type instead.